-This online certificate program includes lecture videos and conference calls, with assignments, quizzes, and interactive discussion boards online, where students can interface with other virtual students and their instructors.
+This online certificate program includes lecture videos with assignments, quizzes, and interactive discussion boards online, where students can interface with other virtual students and their instructors.
 For the practical element of the program, students will arrange internships in their local churches in order to carry out required activities.